2024 has been dragging itself ...

 This is what happens when you deal with people totally disconnected from reality with a misplaced sense of entitlement.

-Since we are both concession card holders, the Australian government reimburses most of our medical expenses and meds, so the actual medical expenses per se are not very high at all but we don't have the cash flow to come up with the bills as they present before reimbursement.
+Since we are both concession card holders, the Australian government reimburses most of our medical expenses and meds, so the actual medical expenses per se are not very high at all but we don't have the cash flow to come up with the bills as they present before reimbursement, hence the medical credit card obtained by my lawyer at the very last minute.

-So, sometimes, I don't even go to see a specialist myself (eg there is no way I could afford a much needed psychologist myself at times) because I do not have 400 Aud of cash flow, especially lately, since I had to have expensive maxillofacial surgery and expensive non subsidised CAT cancer check tests in August.
+So, sometimes, I don't even go to see a specialist myself (eg there is no way I could afford a much needed psychologist myself at times for ex) because I do not have 400 Aud of cash flow, especially lately, since I had to have expensive maxillofacial surgery, hair growth treatment and expensive non subsidised CAT cancer check tests in August.

 So, this year, it has been mostly financial stress, which is *mild* compared to predominantly medical stress over the last few years, believe me.